jahoon1998/CSCI4800_Assignment-2/README.md

 ##### Add a “onsubmit” event to the form
 Onsubmit = “return validateForm()”
 This function will be implemented in this project.

+#### Step 2: Adding CSS
+Add an external css to your project: main.css
+Make a styles folder and add the file to it
+Link it to index.html
+Add necessary styles for your UI to look legitimate

+##### Minimum necessary styles
+Define a style for body
+Body must be centered
+Hint: margin: 0 auto;
+Width: 800
+Define a style for all inputs
+Font = Tahoma, 10
+Background: white
+Width: 100;
+Add other css rules as necessary

+#### Step 3: Adding Javascript Input Validation
+Add a js file to project: main.js

+##### We will implement two functions in this javascript
+1-validateForm to validate inputs
+Check 1 to check 4
+2- elements to change the layout of the form dynamically